-Legally you have to provide them with a statement of their wages and these deductions – in other words a Pay Slip!
-You also have to submit a return called an RTI return to the HMRC every time you pay them.
+Legally you have to provide them with a statement of their wages and these deductions – i.e. a payslip.
+You also have to submit a return called an RTI return to the HMRC before every payment you make to them.
 Any PAYE or NIC collected also needs to be paid to the HMRC regularly, as well as keeping thorough employment records.

 Sometimes the amount of paperwork and tasks you need to complete can be overwhelming…